 When the case is finished, the tribunal may give their decision straight away, or may say that they will send it in writing.
 Even if the tribunal give their decision straight away, they will send you a written decision notice stating the decision and notifying you of any further right of appeal.

 The First-tier Tribunal must give you their decision notice within 28 days of making their decision and provide either a summary or full statement of agreed facts and reasons for the decision.

 The Upper Tribunal must send a decision notice within a reasonable time of concluding the case and give their reasons unless the parties agreed to the decision or agreed not to be given reasons.

 If your case is heard by the First-tier Tribunal, and they tell you at the hearing that you have lost, you should there and then express your disagreement, by saying 'I wish to record my dissatisfaction with your decision.'

 You will then be free to embark on the process of a further appeal if you so decide.
 This is time-consuming.
 We do not cover the process in this guide.

-If you wish to make an appeal to the Upper Tribunal or higher, there is guidance on the Justice website.
+If you wish to make an appeal to the Upper Tribunal or higher, there is guidance (leaflet T244 – use the link to court and tribunal forms) on the Justice website.